jboinembalome/blouppy-gatsby/src/pages/blog/2022-10-22-introduction-to-benchmarkdotnet.md

 Hello, World!
 ```

-Now that we have successfully created our project and installed the BenchmarkDotNet package, we can create our first benchmark.
+Now that we have successfully created our project and installed the **BenchmarkDotNet** package, we can create our first benchmark.

 ## Create a benchmark
-### Add a new folder
-In the project created earlier, we will add a new folder named **Benchmarks**.
-This folder will be used to create each benchmark.

-For example, if we want to compare the performance between `string.format()` and the [interpolation string](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/tokens/interpolated) to concatenate several strings, we can create a new class named `ConcatStringBenchmark`, if we want to know the best performance between `AutoMapper` and `Mapster` then we can create a `MapperBenchmark` class.

 ### Add a benchmark class
-As we want to evaluate the performance of 3 ways to get an element by its id, we will add a `Person` object which will contain the properties `Id` and `Name` and a new class called `GetByIdBenchmark` with a list of people.
+As we want to evaluate the performance of 3 ways to get an element by its id, we will add a `Person` class which will contain the properties `Id` and `Name` and a new class called `GetByIdBenchmark` with a list of people.
 ```csharp
 namespace IntroductionToBenchmarkDotNet.Models
 {